When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 What about siding?

-In the great midwest, siding is a crucial part of any home.
+In the great Midwest, siding is a crucial part of any home.
 A one-time investment pays off since it is likely cheaper than the sum of even one or two damages a house will incur without it.

 Vinyl siding: 83%

-Fibre-cement siding: 79%
+Fiber-cement siding: 79%

 Turning an attic into a bedroom?